Addy0265/SmartSteer/README.md

-# iCare_Codes
+# SmartSteer

-Codes for Hardware Modeling-2016
+Codes and data for SmartSteer - a smart frontal attachment for wheelchairs